jgmalcolm/jgmalcolm.github.io/_posts/2014-05-07-top-students.md

 and relaxation helps me [avoid burnout][burnout].

 Get good [sleep].
 Figure out personally how much sleep you need to consistently feel 100%.
-I'm sick of hearing people brag about running on fumes.
-I've so often stayed up late one night only to have the next one or two days be sub par.
+I'm not impressed when I hear people brag about running on X hours of sleep.
+I've done that plenty myself, and I've found my mood and energy sub par for a day or two after.
+In other words, a few extra hours of cramming can often affect an entire day or two after.

 [sleep]: http://www.super-memory.com/articles/sleep.htm
 [burnout]: http://www.scotthyoung.com/blog/2014/04/01/study-hard-no-burnout